 Prior to Congress, Susan served in the California State Assembly (1994-2000).
 She served three terms and focused on what would become her signature issues – education, health care, and consumer protection.
 She chaired the Committee on Consumer Protection, Government Efficiency, and Economic Development.
 In the House, as she has throughout her public service, Susan has approached legislating as a bipartisan consensus builder achieving legislative successes in education, military families and veterans support and health care.

-Susan serves as Ranking Member of the Higher Education and Workforce Training Subcommittee where her priorities for the Subcommittee are increasing access to a college degree, equal opportunity in education and the workplace, student safety, and emphasizing career and technical training – especially for women.
+Susan is Chair of the Higher Education and Workforce Investment Subcommittee where her priorities for the Subcommittee are increasing access to a college degree, equal opportunity in education and the workplace, student safety, expanding apprenticeships, and emphasizing career and technical training – especially for women.

 Susan has long promoted the virtues of positive role models and passed legislation promoting youth mentoring.
 In the early 90’s, she was the Executive Director of the Aaron Price Fellows program designed to teach multi-ethnic high school students leadership and citizenship skills.
 She has mentored many young people instilling in them a sense of community involvement and participation.

 National Defense and Military Families - Representing San Diego, with its large military presence, Susan has been a strong advocate for military families.
-She also draws on her experience living overseas as her husband served in Japan in the Air Force during the final years of the Vietnam War.
+She also draws on her experience living overseas as her husband served in Japan in the Air Force.
 As a past Chairwoman and Ranking Member of the House Armed Services Subcommittee on Military Personnel, she has been at the forefront on issues that directly impact service members and their families, such as increases in pay and benefits, improved housing and a health care system worthy of their service and sacrifice.

-In Congress, Susan is a leader an the effort to include billions of dollars of new funding for the National Institutes of Health (NIH) to promote research, innovation and discovery to find new ways to fight and cure diseases such as AIDS and cancer.
+In Congress, Susan is a leader of an effort to include billions of dollars of new funding for the National Institutes of Health (NIH) to promote research, innovation, and discovery to find new ways to fight and cure diseases such as AIDS and cancer.